Shooting At Mount Zion High School Leaves Multiple People Injured [Breaking]

-Police in Clayton County, Georgia confirm that multiple people have been shot at Mount Zion High School Friday evening.
+Police in Clayton County, Georgia confirm that multiple people have been shot at Mount Zion High School Friday evening, during the school’s graduation ceremony at the Clayton County Performing Arts Center.

 A report from Atlanta NBC affiliate 11 Alive cited the Clayton County Fire Department, which confirmed that three people were shot in the attack, including one who died while being transported to Southern Regional Medical Center in Riverdale, Georgia.
 The other two victims were taken to different hospitals in the area, though details on their condition remain unknown as of the moment.